Anmol-Baranwal/Awesome-Illustrations-4Projects/README.md

 ## How are these organised?

-1. **Free**- &nbsp;&nbsp;The illustrations can be used for personal and commercial projects with/without attribution.
+1. **Free** - &nbsp;The illustrations can be used for personal and commercial projects with/without attribution.
-2. **Premium**- &nbsp;&nbsp;The illustrations cannot be used without buying.
+2. **Premium** - &nbsp;The illustrations cannot be used without buying.
-3. **Freemium**- &nbsp;&nbsp;Some illlustrations are ready to use but need premium to unlock full set of illustration.
+3. **Freemium** - &nbsp;Some illlustrations are ready to use but need premium to unlock full set of illustration.
-4. **Group**- &nbsp;&nbsp;Multiple packs of illustration can be accessed with one premium service.
+4. **Group** - &nbsp;Multiple packs of illustration can be accessed with one premium service.

 ## Menu
 - [Welcome](#welcome)